-- Changed name of installer files to conform to standard naming conventions for scriptable server tools.
+- Changes name of installer files to conform to standard naming conventions for scriptable server tools.

-- Updated the installation process so that PDF Checker is removed from the Windows Environment variable for PATH when the program is uninstalled from the system.
+- Updates the installation process so that PDF Checker is removed from the Windows Environment variable for PATH when the program is uninstalled from the system.

 Version 1.3.1 (October 24, 2018)

-- Updated Datalogics icons in Windows installer to higher resolutions
+- Updates Datalogics icons in Windows installer to higher resolutions.

 - Product installation now places required Adobe PDF Library components in a location less likely to conflict with other programs that also use the Adobe PDF Library.